bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/line-item.md

             <td><code>from</code></td>
             <td><a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/"><code>[Location]</code></a> The point of origin for the line item
             <br>
             There are several ways to input location information.
-See the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a> section for more details
+For more information, see <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a>
             </td>
         </tr>
         <tr>
             <td><code>to</code></td>
             <td><a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/"><code>[Location]</code></a> The destination of the line item
             <br>
             There are several ways to input location information.
-See the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a> section for more details
+For more information, see <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a>
             </td>
         </tr>
         <tr>